Towering over us

 1/640 sec at f/3.8, ISO 64, 24mm, Leica M11P

-Yesterday I traded my Leica Q2, Leica MP 240 and a little bit of cash for my ultimate dream camera.
-I am now shooting with Leica’s M11P rangefinder camera.
-I also picked up a Leica Elmar 24mm f/3.5 prime to go along with this camera body.
+Yesterday I traded my Leica Q2, Leica MP 240 and a little bit of cash for my ultimate dream camera; the Leica M11 P. This is their latest rangefinder.
+I also picked up a Leica Elmar 24mm prime to go along with this camera body.
 While it’s not the fastest lens at f/3.5, it is a great angle for me.
 I love shooting wide.
 So far I am absolutely loving this camera.
-This image was not altered in anyway.
-This is straight from camera :)
+The colors and tones continue to please me.
+This image was not altered in anyway; this is straight from camera :)

 1/350 sec at f/4.8, ISO 64, 24mm, Leica M11P